-English

-English 9

-English 10 (KE)

-American Literature

-English 12: Stranger than Fiction

-English Composition I (CHS)

-Concepts of Literature (CHS)

-Social Studies

-Civics

-World History

-American History

-Global Studies

-Western Civilization (CHS)

-Science

-Ecology

-Biology (KE)

-Physical Science

-Chemistry

-Physics

-Advanced Biology (CHS)

-Advanced Chemistry (CHS)

-Advanced Physics (CHS)

-Math

-Algebra I (KE)

-Geometry

-Algebra II

-Business Math

-Pre-Calculus

-College Algebra Prep

-College Algebra (CHS)

-Calculus I (CHS)

-Humanities/World Language

-Spanish I

-Spanish II

-Spanish III (CHS)

-Spanish IV (CHS)

-Credits Required to Advance Grade Levels Grading Scale

-6 credits for Sophomore Status A 90-100

-12 credits for Junior Status В 80-89

-18 Credits for Senior Status C 70-79

-26 Credits for Graduate Status D 60-69

-F 59 & below
+English English 9 English 10 (KE) American Literature English 12: Stranger than Fiction English Composition I (CHS) Concepts of Literature (CHS) Social Studies Civics World History American History Global Studies Western Civilization (CHS) Science Ecology Biology (KE) Physical Science Chemistry Physics Advanced Biology (CHS) Advanced Chemistry (CHS) Advanced Physics (CHS) Math Algebra I (KE) Geometry Algebra II Business Math Pre-Calculus College Algebra Prep College Algebra (CHS) Calculus I (CHS) Humanities/World Language Spanish I Spanish II Spanish III Spanish IV Spanish V Credits Required to Advance Grade Levels Grading Scale 6 credits for Sophomore Status А 12 credits for Junior Status В 18 Credits for Senior Status С 26 Credits for Graduate Status D

+Academic Scheduling

-Each spring, the guidance department meets with all students to assist in selecting courses for the upcoming school year.
-Please review course selections with your student and contact the Guidance Department with any questions.
-Recommended course sequences are designed to provide each student with a well-rounded transcript essential when pursuing post-secondary studies at institutions of higher education.
+Each spring, the Counseling Department meets with all students to assist in selecting courses for the upcoming school year.
+Students are expected to review course selections with their parent/guardian and contact the Counseling Department with any questions.
+Recommended course sequences are designed to provide each student with a well-rounded education essential when pursuing post-secondary studies at institutions of higher education.
 Substitutions for courses in the academic sequence may be approved by the Academic Review Board.
-Reasons for substitutions include prior successful completion of a course or adjustments based on academic need.

-Online or LI courses are available to 10th, 11th and 12th graders only, on a case-by-case basis by the Academic Review Board.
-Previous grades in all subjects may factor into the decisions of approval.
+Online (LI) courses are available to 10th, 11th and 12th graders only, on a case-by-case basis.

-A Charter School student may not repeat a course already successfully completed for credits to count toward graduation, with the exception of classes taken in middle school.
-World language taken in 8th grade may count as credits toward graduation.
+A Charter School student may not repeat a course already completed for High School credit to count toward graduation, with the exception of High School classes taken in middle school.
+World Language taken in 8th grade may count as credits toward graduation.

-The following rules apply to Lincoln Interactive courses:
+The following rules apply to Online (LI) courses:

 - 1. Students have 2 weeks from the order date to withdraw from an LI course.
 Withdrawal after the 2 week time period will result in a withdrawal/failure being placed on the transcript.
 In order to withdraw from a course, the student must complete the course withdrawal form that is available in the guidance office.
-This form requires a student and parent signature. - 2.
-For all courses ordered for the 2022-2023 school year, students will have until May 1, 2023 to complete the course.
+This form requires a student and parent/guardian signature. - 2.
+For all courses ordered for the 2024-2025 school year, students will have until May 1, 2025 to complete the course.
 Failure to complete the course in this time period will result in a withdrawal/failure being rewarded or zeros being awarded for all outstanding assignments. - 3.
 In extenuating circumstances a student may request an extension.
 In such cases the student must make arrangements with the guidance office and administration for an extension.
 Documentation such as a physician's excuse may be required. - 4.
-Another course may not be ordered until a course completion form is submitted for the initial course.
+Students may only be enrolled in one online (LI) course at a time.
+Exceptions may be made for students with extenuating circumstances.